hci-lab-um/heuristics-for-test-tool-design/H11-When-will-the-tool-be-used.md

 ## Explanation and sub-questions
 Time factors for the product under test, for the person using the tool, and within the tool and workflow might affect the tool design.
-This heuristic implies "how long?" and "how quickly?" and other time-related questions, as part of "when?"
+This heuristic implies "how quickly?" and other time-related questions, as part of "when?"

 Think about: